 where ET24 is ET over the 24-hour period, Crad is an adjustment applied to sloped surfaces, ETf is the ratio of actual to reference ET at the time of satellite overpass, and ETo24 is reference ET for the 24-hour period.
 Crad is likely to be close to 1 for most crops, which are mostly grown on flat surfaces, but there may be local exceptions for agroforestry crops in mountainous terrain.

-The crop coefficient method was advocated over the EF method by Allen et al (2007) who suggested that advection, which is not included in the EF method, is important for heterogeneous irrigated landscapes and is accounted for by the Penman-Monteith equation.
+The crop coefficient method was advocated over the Evaporative Fraction (EF) method by Allen et al (2007) who suggested that advection, which is not included in the EF method, is important for heterogeneous irrigated landscapes and is accounted for by the Penman-Monteith equation.
 A review of field studies suggested that ETf is relatively constant over a 24-hour period in irrigated plots (Romero, 2004), cited in (Allen et al., 2007).
-In one comparison study, the evaporative fraction method had a lower RMSE (7.0%) than the crop coefficient method (16.6%) (Chávez et al., 2008), but the accuracies of each method likely change with meteorological conditions, vegetation, and soil moisture.
+In one comparison study, the EF method had a lower RMSE (7.0%) than the crop coefficient method (16.6%) (Chávez et al., 2008), but the accuracies of each method likely change with meteorological conditions, vegetation, and soil moisture.

 3.2.3.5.
 Comparison of temperature-based methods